rapodaca/dialect/src/manuscript.md

 [Figure: Partial Parity Bond]

 A PPB may assume one of two possible states: `Up` or `Down`.
 These states refer to a geometrical model in which the two terminals of a double bond and their neighbors are assigned local relative coordinates on a plane.
-The double bond terminals are placed on the x-axis such that the terminal with the lowest `index` attribute appears to the left of the terminal with the higher atomic `index` attribute.
+The double bond terminals are placed on the x-axis such that the terminal with the lowest `id` attribute appears to the left of the terminal with the higher atomic `id` attribute.
 These terminals are designated "left terminal" and "right terminal," respectively.
 Each neighbor of a terminal is then assigned a relative coordinate based on the `index` attribute and the state of its PPB bond.

 [Figure: Interpreting Partial Bonds]

 The following procedure assigns a relative coordinate to a neighbor of the left terminal.
-First, determine the relative order of the neighbor and the left terminal.
-If the neighbor succeeds the left terminal, place it to the upper left of the terminal if the bond state is `Up`, or to the lower left if the bond state is `Down`.
+First, determine the relative order of the identifiers for the neighbor and the left terminal.
+If the neighbor succeeds the left terminal, place the neighbor to the upper left of the terminal if the bond state is `Up`, or to the lower left if the bond state is `Down`.
 If the terminal succeeds its neighbor, reverse these assignments.

 An analogous procedure assigns relative coordinates to a neighbor of the right terminal.
-If a neighbor succeeds the right terminal, place it to the upper right given an `Up` state, or to the lower right given a `Down` state.
+If a neighbor succeeds the right terminal, place the neighbor to the upper right given an `Up` state, or to the lower right given a `Down` state.
 Reverse these assignments if the right terminal succeeds its neighbor.

 In some cases the placement of a terminal neighbor can be deduced from the placement of a sibling, without the presence of an explicit PPB.
 For example, a left terminal has two neighbors, but only one of them uses a PPB.
 The neighbor with the PPB can then be placed explicitly.
 Doing so allows the remaining neighbor without a PPB to be placed as well.
 For example, if the neighbor of a left terminal is placed in the upper left quadrant, then the sibling without a PPB can only occupy the lower left quadrant.